 This building is equipped with multiple exits.
-Your safest exit is the route that quickly and safely provides you with access to the exterior at grade level, such as doors that open directly to the outside.
-Enclosed stairways are generally considered safe because they tend to have fire rated walls and doors to protect you from fire, smoke and toxins as you descend (or ascend) to a safe grade level exit door.
-It is important that the doors always remain closed.
+Your safest exit is the route that quickly and safely provides you with access to the exterior at grade such as doors that open directly to the outside.

 It is important that you familiarize yourself with the location of the exits in the building.
 You should also know the arrangement of your secondary exit.
 This is because sometimes, a fire may block your path to your primary exit.